 Ingredients List for people

 - Start by preparing the veggies, ready to stir-fry.
 Peel and grate 4 cloves of garlic.
 Thinly slice 4 spring onions.
-Finely chop the red chillies.
+Finely chop the 3 red chili.
 Chop the broccoli into 2cm pieces.
-Trim the pak choi and separate the leaves.
+Trim the bok choy and separate the leaves.
 Peel the carrot and then use the peeler to slice long, thin ribbons.
 Cut the pepper into thin strips.

 - Prepare the noodles according to the instructions on the packet, you still want them to be a little firm when you add them to the wok as they will carry on cooking.